semyon-dev/opportunity-cup-2021/README.md

 # FRONTEND

 Frontend for opportunity cup 2021.
 Written in Vue.js with Vuetify and Vuex set up it is ready to be used.
+Starting point is main.ts, the logic behind '/' path can be found at views/Gantt-simple.vue.
+After different experiments Home.vue and Gantt.vue are still there just as heritage

 ## Project setup
 ```